apptimistco/rfc/asn.md

 # App-Server Protocol #
-This RFC describes the protocols between an Apptimist App and its cloud server(s).
+This RFC describes the protocol between an Apptimist Social Networking App and its front-end servers.

 <!--
          1         2         3         4         5         6         7         8
 12345678901234567890123456789012345678901234567890123456789012345678901234567890
 -->

-**Status:** This is in development and may likely be rambling thoughts for a while.
+**Status:** proposed

 ## Description ##
-The Apptimist App-Server protocol is an exchange of encapsulated data units between the App and Server along with a few, server resident access control files.
+The Apptimist Social Network (ASN) protocol is an exchange of encapsulated data units between an App and Server along with a few, server resident access control files.
 The Apps themselves extend this protocol with further definition of the encapsulated `message` and other server resident data files.

 ## Notation ##
-In this document, *"device"* refers to the App running on the user's IOS or Android device whereas *"service"* refers to programs running on an Apptimist (potentially cloud based) server.
+In this document, *"device"* refers to the App running on IOS or Android device whereas *"service"* refers to programs running on an Apptimist (potentially cloud based) server.

 This document describes a protocol data unit (PDU) as concatenated components.